jrpotter/notebook/notes/operating_systems/processes.md

 %%ANKI
 Basic
-How large is the address space of a machine with $n$-bit addresses?
+How large is the virtual address space of a machine with $n$-bit addresses?
 Back: $2^n$ addresses.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 <!--ID: 1752201359210-->